Concordium/concordium-node/concordium-node/docs/SetupKubernetes.md

 PATH=/opt/bin:$PATH kubectl get pods --all-namespaces
 ```

 Extract the config needed to communicate with the cluster from outside the master.
-Download the /etc/kubernetes/admin.conf file to ~/.kube/config at your machine
+Download the /etc/kubernetes/admin.conf file to ~/.kube/config at your machine.
+For AWS the IP needs to be corrected in the config file to use the external IP

 ## Setup nodes
 Get token on master node